 Cybersecurity Capability Lead

-Bernhardt Fourie is a cybersecurity professional and researcher with over seven years of experience, currently serving as Cybersecurity Capability Lead at ASML and, from May onward, transitioning into the role of AI Security Architect at Nationale Nederlanden.
+Bernhardt Fourie is a cybersecurity professional and researcher with over seven years of experience.
+He currently serves as the Cybersecurity Capability Lead at ASML and will transition to the role of AI Security Architect at Nationale-Nederlanden in May.
 He specializes in incident response and proactive security architecture for both IT and OT environments.
-Bernhardt has held security-focused roles at organizations including Uber, ABN AMRO Bank, the Organization for the Prohibition of Chemical Weapons, and the International Criminal Court, and holds a BA in International Relations from the University of California and an MA in International Security from Rijksuniversiteit Groningen with Honours in Leadership.
+Bernhardt has held security-focused positions at organizations such as Uber, ABN AMRO Bank, the Organisation for the Prohibition of Chemical Weapons, and the International Criminal Court.
+Additionally, he holds a BA in International Relations from the University of California and an MA in International Security from the University of Groningen, where he graduated with Honours in Leadership.

 As AI increasingly shapes business decisions, the threat landscape is changing.
 Attackers no longer break systems but try to influence them.
 Like human social engineering, the biggest risk comes from seemingly legitimate behavior that quietly leads to wrong decisions, without alerts or incidents, yet with serious business impact.